-• syllabi with the same title at the same level
+syllabuses with the same title at the same level

-3. Syllabus Goals and Assessment Objectives
+3. Syllabus aims and objectives

-3.1 Goals
+3.1 Aims

-The goals of the syllabus are the same for all students.
-These are set out below and describe the educational purposes of any course based on the Mathematics units for the AS and A Level examinations.
-The goals are not listed in order of priority.
+The aims of the syllabus are the same for all students.
+These are set out below and describe the educational purposes of any course based on the Mathematics units for the Cambridge International AS and A Level examinations.
+The aims are not listed in order of priority.

-The goals are to enable candidates to:
+The aims are to enable candidates to:

-- develop their mathematical knowledge and skills in a way that encourages confidence and provides satisfaction and enjoyment - develop an understanding of mathematical principles and an appreciation of mathematics as a logical and coherent subject - acquire a range of mathematical skills, particularly those that will enable them to use applications of mathematics in the context of everyday situations and of other subjects they may be studying - develop the ability to analyze problems logically, recognize when and how a situation may be represented mathematically, identify and interpret relevant factors and, where necessary, select an appropriate mathematical method to solve the problem - use mathematics as a means of communication with emphasis on the use of clear expression - acquire the mathematical background necessary for further study in this or related subjects.
+- develop their mathematical knowledge and skills in a way which encourages confidence and provides satisfaction and enjoyment; - develop an understanding of mathematical principles and an appreciation of mathematics as a logical and coherent subject; - acquire a range of mathematical skills, particularly those which will enable them to use applications of mathematics in the context of everyday situations and of other subjects they may be studying; - develop the ability to analyse problems logically, recognise when and how a situation may be represented mathematically, identify and interpret relevant factors and, where necessary, select an appropriate mathematical method to solve the problem; - use mathematics as a means of communication with emphasis on the use of clear expression; - acquire the mathematical background necessary for further study in this or related subjects.

-3.2 Assessment Objectives
+3.2 Assessment objectives